anyuzx/HIPPS-DIMES/README.md

 This python program is the implementation of the HIPPS-DIMES method[^1][^2].
 HIPPS-DIMES is a computational method based on the maximum entropy principle, with experimental measured contact map or pair-wise distances as constraints, to generate a unique ensemble of <ins>3D chromatin structures</ins>.
 In a nutshell, this program accepts the input file of a mean spatial distance map (which can be measured in Multiplexed FISH experiment) or a Hi-C contact map (which is converted to distance map internally), and generate an ensemble of individual chromatin conformations that are consistent with the input.
 The output conformations are stored as `.xyz` format files, and can be used to calculate quantities of interest and can be visualized using `VMD` or other compatible softwares.

-_The theory and applications of this method can be found in our work published in Physical Review X ([link](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.11.011051)) and in a recent preprint posted on bioRxiv ([link](https://www.biorxiv.org/content/10.1101/2022.03.12.484103v2))_
+_The theory and applications of this method can be found in our work published in Physical Review X ([link](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.11.011051)) and in Nature Communications ([link](https://www.nature.com/articles/s41467-023-36412-4))_

 # Documentation